 A: After all my adventures and so many stories to share, it was time to write a book.
 An adventure friend connected me up with a publisher and once they said ‘you have to do this’ – there was no turning back.

 Q: Did you find your dyslexia helped or hindered the writing process?

 A: I think it slightly hindered me in the writing process.
 I’m so slow.
-My confidence isn’t the great.
-But, I’d learnt from my time at retaking my English G.C.S.E, if you just give it your all, you’ll get there.
+My confidence isn’t great.
+But, I’d learned from my time at retaking my English G.C.S.E, if you just give it your all, you’ll get there.
 Though, as soon as I use a pen and paper, I’m doomed.
 I can’t spell a thing.
 BUT, the best thing that helped to write the book, is using a computer.
 It’s amazing.
-I find if I get a word spelt near to the word I want write, it often knows what I want to write and spells it for me.
+I find if I get a word spelled near to the word I want to write, it often knows what I want to write and spells it for me.
 And if it doesn’t, then I’ll keep googling until I find the word and its definition.
 Also, having a professional editor to help with spelling and making sense of my sentences after I brain dumped everything out of my head really helped too.
 I’m never going to be an amazing, or perfect writer, but there will always be people that can help.